Jacopo-Surrey/microdosimetryDetector/README.md

 ## how to compile
 Geant4 simulation of a microdosimetry detector for hadrontherapy

-Set the number of particles in the run.mac macro, then move to the build directory and execute:
+Set the number of particles in the `run.mac` macro (optionally the type of source in `gps.mac`).
+Then move to the build directory and execute:

     cmake /path/to/source

+to compile with the diamond detector.
+Alternatively the reference silicon detector can be used with:

+    cmake /path/to/source -DUSE_SILICON=ON

+The program can then be compiled and executed with

     make -j4
     ./myProgram run.mac